Are workers ready to flee big cities? It’s not that simple.

 We’ll see.
 The data are based on the year ending in July 2018 and it’s too soon to extrapolate them into a trend.
 As the accompanying chart shows, the view from 2010 through the middle of this past year shows a continued renaissance in many cities.

-(And I’m measuring cities — metro areas, especially ones as mammoth as New York or LA, are heavily suburbanized, so movement from the city itself doesn’t necessarily mean a turn from cities; many of those residents already want a single-family house lifestyle).
+(And I’m measuring cities — metro areas, especially ones as mammoth as New York or LA, are heavily suburbanized, so movement from the city itself doesn’t necessarily mean a turn from cities; many of those residents already want a single-family-house lifestyle).

 During those years from the start of the decade, the city of Seattle saw an astounding 22.4% increase, especially for a land area of only 84 square miles.
 Phoenix, by contrast, grew by nearly 15% — but in 517 square miles.